robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

 which one to use.

 The main difference between the two functions stands in the input arguments.
-The `elements/1` takes a list of elements as input and it generates an element from it, whilst `oneof/1` takes a list of generators and it picks one of them.
+The `elements/1` takes a list of terms as input and it generates an element from it, whilst `oneof/1` takes a list of generators and it picks one of them.